 Allergies Or Just A Common Cold?

-How can I tell if my child has allergies or just a common cold?
+How can I tell if it's allergies or just a common cold?

 Symptoms of allergies and colds can be similar, but here's how to tell the difference: